shellyear/stories_client/README.md

 # stories_client
-client side for on React for MERN application
+client side on React for MERN application